Help from the council with harassment and illegal eviction

 The team could be called something like:

 In London, you can report a rogue landlord or agent on the London Assembly website.
-Details are passed to your local council for investigation if you give permission.
+Your local council can use these details for investigation if you give permission.

 Phone the council

-Say you need help because your landlord is harassing you or because you're being threatened with illegal eviction.
+Say you need help because your landlord is harassing you or threatening to illegally evict you.

 Make a note of: